KevCaz/KevCaz.github.io/content/about.md

 ## Contact

-I am currently a research associate, working with [the McCann Lab](http://www.mccannlab.ca) at the [University of Guelph](https://www.uoguelph.ca/).
+I am currently a research associate, working with [Pr.
+Kevin S. McCann](http://www.mccannlab.ca) at the [University of Guelph](https://www.uoguelph.ca/).
 The easiest way to contact me is to send me an email (:arrow_right: <a href="mailto:kevin.cazelles@gmail.com?subject=Contact&amp;body=Dear%20Kevin%2C%20%0A%0AMessage%0A%0ASincerely%2C"><i class='far fa-envelope'></i></a>, but you can also reach me at the following